se2p/pynguin/docs/user/quickstart.rst

 .. literalinclude:: ../source/_static/queue-example-stdout.txt

-We can see that the *DYNAMOSA* algorithm had to perform ten iterations to fully cover the ``Queue`` example with the given seed.
+We can see that the *DYNAMOSA* algorithm had to perform six iterations to fully cover the ``Queue`` example with the given seed.
-We can also see that Pynguin generated three successful testcases:
+We can also see that Pynguin generated four successful testcases:

 .. literalinclude:: ../source/_static/test_queue_example.py
     :linenos: